2024 THESIS AWARD WINNERS

 Jack A Lavigne M.Arch 2023

-Thesis Advisor: Wladek Fuchs
+Thesis Studio Advisor: Wladek Fuchs

-External Advisor: Andreea Vasile-Hoxha, Thomas Provost
+Thesis External Advisor: Andreea Vasile-Hoxha, Thomas Provost

 Beyond Shelter